-The meeting structure and timetable normally provides for two Council meetings and two Planning Services Committee meetings each month.
+The meeting structure and timetable normally provides for two Council meetings and one Planning Services Committee meeting each month.
 Council meetings are normally held on Tuesday evenings and Planning Services Committee meetings are normally held on Monday evenings.
 There are no meetings during school holidays.

 Below is an explanation of the various meetings.